How the people around you shape your biology, and what happens when they're not there

 How Big Is the Effect, Really?

 In 2023, the U.S. Surgeon General issued the first-ever advisory focused on social connection, formally declaring loneliness and isolation a public health epidemic.
 Holt-Lunstad served as lead scientific editor.
-As she wrote in a 2024 paper in World Psychiatry, "The scientific study on social isolation and loneliness has substantially extended over the past two decades, particularly since 2020; however, its relevance to health and mortality remains underappreciated by the public"4.
+As she wrote in a 2024 paper published in World Psychiatry, "The scientific study on social isolation and loneliness has substantially extended over the past two decades, particularly since 2020; however, its relevance to health and mortality remains underappreciated by the public"4.

-These aren't small effects.
+In summary, these aren't small effects.
 They place social connection among the strongest predictors of longevity we have.

 What's the Difference Between Loneliness and Social Isolation?

 This distinction matters, and it's more subtle than most people realize.
+The two terms describe different things:

 How Does Loneliness Get Under Your Skin?